D4V3M0NK/meshcentral-meshAgentController/README.md

 - Process check when using `land`

 ## Suggested Approach
-1. Create a specific folder that will contain all your connection files. ~~For simplicity, also place the `meshcmd` executable into this same folder.~~
+1. On your workstation, create a specific folder that will contain all your connection files. ~~For simplicity, also place the `meshcmd` executable into this same folder.~~ We'll call this folder the _"connection file folder_".
-1. Download the `meshaction.txt` file for that _specific_ host and place it into the folder that will contain all your connection files
+1. Download the `meshaction.txt` file for a _specific_ host and place it into the _connection file folder_.
-   1. Each host within MeshCentral uses a specific ID that's listed in its `meshaction.txt` file, so you can't use one and expect it to work for other hosts.
+   1. Each host within MeshCentral uses a specific ID that's listed in its `meshaction.txt` file, so you can't use one and expect it to work for _other_ hosts.
-   1. That being said, you _can_ use the same file and edit it slightly to connect to the same remote host, just on a different port (see below).
+   1. That being said, you _can_ use the same file and edit it slightly to connect to the __same__ remote host, just on a __different__ port (this is explained below).
-1. Edit the downloaded meshaction.txt as per the changes shown below:
+1. Edit the downloaded meshaction.txt and make changes just to the entries  shown below:
     ```
     {
         "localPort": UNIQUE_LOCAL_PORT_NUMBER,